Introduction

 You can clean the base, exterior, and heating plate of your coffee machine with a damp sponge.
 To avoid scratches and damage to the machine itself, don’t use abrasive cleaners or scrubbers on the machine.

-This guide contains just a few quick steps to help you clean your Cuisinart coffee maker.
-Cleaning your coffee maker is essential. whether you own a self-clean Cuisinart or a model without self-clean buttons.
+This guide contains just a few quick steps to help you clean your coffee machine.
+Cleaning your coffee machine is essential. whether you own a self-cleaning or a model without self-cleaning buttons.

 Simply follow the steps above to ensure that your coffee maker is clean and ready to serve you a scented, fresh, and delicious mug of coffee whenever you want one.
 Regular cleaning of your coffee maker is also healthier for you and saves you from needing to replace it long before you should need to.